-Course Code GMEST103 CIE Marks 40 Teaching Hours/Week (L: T:P: R) 2-0-2-0 ESE Marks 60 Credits 3 Exam Hours 2 Hrs.
-30 Min.
-Prerequisites (if any) None Course Type Theory & Lab
+Course Code GMEST103 CIE Marks 40 Teaching Hours/Week (L: T:P: R) 2-0-2-0 ESE Marks 60 Credits 3 Exam Hours 2 Hrs 30 Mins Prerequisites (if any) None Course Type Theory & Lab

-- 1. To learn the principles and techniques of dimensioning and preparing engineering drawings. - 2.
-To develop the ability to accurately interpret and understand engineering drawings. - 3.
-To learn the features of CAD software
+- 1. Learn dimensioning and preparation of drawings

+- 2. Learn to interpret engineering drawings

+- 3. Learn the features of CAD software

-Module No. Syllabus Description Contact Hours Introduction: Relevance of technical drawing in engineering field.
+Module No. Syllabus Description 1 Introduction: Relevance of technical drawing in engineering field.
 Types of lines, Dimensioning, BIS code of practice for technical drawing.
-(No questions for the end semester examination) 1 Projection of points in different quadrants, Projection of straight lines 9 inclined to one plane and inclined to both planes.
+(No questions for the end semester examination) Projection of points in different quadrants, Projection of straight lines inclined to one plane and inclined to both planes.
 Trace of a line.
 Inclination of lines with reference planes.
 True length and true inclinations of line inclined to both the reference planes.
+Hours 9